OlivierLD/raspberry-coffee/README.md

     - It should boot to the Graphical Desktop.
 - Connect to your local network
 - Use RPi-Config (from the Desktop GUI, Menu > Preferences > Raspberry Pi Configuration) to:
-    - enable interfaces (ssh, serial, spi, i2c, VNC, etc)
+    - enable needed interfaces (ssh, serial, spi, i2c, VNC, etc)
+        - `ssh` and `VNC` will allow remote access to your Raspberry Pi, the others depend on the projects you want to work on.
+        - This can be modified or reverted at any time.
     - setup config (keyboard, locale, etc)
     - change pswd, hostname
 - Reboot (and now, you can use `ssh` if it has been enabled above) and reconnect